 Meet The ADHD Nurse

 The ADHD Nurse was founded in 2021 by Clinical Nurse Specialist, Vicki George.
 The service provides accurate diagnosis of ADHD in adults and teenagers aged 16+.
-The ADHD Nurse has over 2 years’ experience diagnosing and treating people with ADHD in both the NHS and at private practices.
+The ADHD Nurse has 10 years experience working within mental health services.
+The past 3 years specialising in diagnosing and treating people with ADHD in both NHS and private practice.